28- or 30-Day Rehab Programs

 “Substance abuse is a life-altering struggle that can be difficult to overcome without help.”

-In 2015, 10.1% of the U.S. population aged 12 or older were current users of illicit drugs 1.
-Only 10.8% of those who struggled with substance abuse sought help for their addiction, and more than 50,000 people died from a drug overdose that year—many of whom could have been saved had they received treatment 1,2.
+In 2015, 10.1% of the U.S. population aged 12 or older were current users of illicit drugs.1 Only 10.8% of those who struggled with substance abuse sought help for their addictions, and more than 50,000 people died from a drug overdose that year—many of whom could have been saved had they received treatment.1,2

-- A clinician performs a thorough substance abuse test/assessment, which includes a detailed drug or alcohol use history and examination for any pertinent medical or mental health issues.
+- A clinician performs a thorough substance abuse test/assessment, which includes establishing a detailed drug or alcohol use history and carrying out an examination for any pertinent medical or mental health issues.

-- Detoxification is an important part of the beginning of recovery since it involves clearing all substances from the body through sustained abstinence.
-Depending on your substance of choice, you may experience extreme discomfort when withdrawal symptoms set in; some substances even carry the potential of lethal withdrawal symptoms if not managed appropriately.
-Formal programs can help alleviate the discomfort and prevent possible death through medications, medical monitoring, and psychological support.
+- Detoxification is an important part of the beginning of recovery, since it involves clearing all substances from the body through sustained abstinence.
+Depending on your substance of choice, you may experience extreme discomfort when withdrawal symptoms set in; some substances even carry the potential of lethal withdrawal symptoms if withdrawal is not managed appropriately.
+Formal programs can help alleviate discomfort and prevent possible death through medications, medical monitoring, and psychological support.

-- As you progress further into the program, you engage in various types of therapy and counseling, depending on your personal treatment plan.
-Individual therapy, group therapy, and 12-step meetings are all potential aspects of your treatment course.
+- As you progress further in the program, you engage in various types of therapy and counseling, depending on your personal treatment plan.
+Individual therapy, group therapy, and 12-Step meetings are all potential aspects of your treatment course.